 Who are SHARE Ambassadors?

-SHARE Ambassadors are breast and ovarian cancer survivors or caregivers trained to educate under-served Latino, African-American and Caribbean communities about these diseases.
+SHARE Ambassadors are breast, ovarian, or uterine cancer survivors or caregivers trained to educate under-served Latino, African-American and Caribbean communities about these diseases.

 All are women of color, and they offer educational presentations at community-based organizations in Manhattan, Bronx, Brooklyn, and Queens.